-Note: (highlighted green, yellow, and red colors correspond to the priority list in Table 2; a cell with powertrain type labels indicates MPG data of this powertrain technology is available in the database. ; a cell with “*” indicates the MPG data is available in VIUS but is not included in the database )
+Note: (The full list of vocation types are from identified literature including VIUS, and article papers, etc., which are listed in the results spreadsheets highlighted green, yellow, and red colors correspond to the priority list in Table 2; a cell with powertrain type labels indicates MPG data of this powertrain technology is available in the database. ; a cell with “*” indicates the MPG data is available in VIUS but is not included in the database )

 For energy prices, the team collected data from 2020 AEO, DOE BaSce studies, DOE targets, AFDC data, and other references, covering gasoline, diesel, electricity, hydrogen, and natural gas, are the focus of this study.
-Historical premium gasoline prices are also collected and a simple statistical relationship model is generated to estimate future premium gasoline prices based on the regular gasoline price projection.
+These energy prices are not specifically defined to be related to LDV and/or MHDVs.
+However, information is provided on whether the energy price is related to public/private, retail/wholesale, etc. Historical premium gasoline prices are also collected and a simple statistical relationship model is generated to estimate future premium gasoline prices based on the regular gasoline price projection.

 Table 2.
 Priority List of MHDV Types for Data Collection